etlegacy/lua_apidoc/functions.rst

 * **clientNum** is the slot number of the client.
 * **weapon** is the weapon to add.
 See `et.WP_* constants <constants.html#wp-constants>`__ for possible values.

+.. note:: Removing a weapon also removes its associated alternate weapon.

 Entities